practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 (seq?
 [1 2 3]) ; => false
 ```

 Sequences are an interface for logical lists, which can be lazy.
-"Lazy" means that a sequence of valus are not evaluated until accessed.
+"Lazy" means that a sequence of values are not evaluated until accessed.

 A lazy sequence enables the use of large or even an infinite series, like so: